chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "TYPE": "invalid args",
     "TOOL": "run_test",
-    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "The test called myFixture.configureByText with 'pkg/__init__.py'; configureByText expects a simple file name, not a path.", "PROJECT NOTE": "To create files in subdirectories during tests, use myFixture.addFileToProject(\"pkg/__init__.py\", content) and then myFixture.configureFromExistingVirtualFile(file.virtualFile) or openFileInEditor.", "NEW INSTRUCTION": "WHEN creating test files in subdirectories THEN use addFileToProject and configureFromExistingVirtualFile"
+    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "The test used myFixture.configureByText with a path 'pkg/__init__.py', which is not allowed; configureByText expects a simple file name, not a path.", "PROJECT NOTE": "For files in subdirectories, create them via myFixture.addFileToProject(\"dir/file.py\", content) and then open with myFixture.configureByFile(\"dir/file.py\").", "NEW INSTRUCTION": "WHEN creating fixture file under subdirectory THEN use addFileToProject and then configureByFile" }
-}

-[2025-12-22 14:06] - Updated by Junie - Error analysis
+[2025-12-22 14:05] - Updated by Junie - Error analysis
 {
     "TYPE": "invalid args",
     "TOOL": "run_test",
-    "ERROR": "Invalid file name for configureByText path", "ROOT CAUSE": "configureByText was invoked with 'pkg/__init__.py', which must be a plain file name without directories.", "PROJECT NOTE": "In CodeInsight tests, use addFileToProject for path-based files, then open via configureByFile; configureByText only accepts a simple filename.", "NEW INSTRUCTION": "WHEN path includes directories for configureByText THEN use addFileToProject and configureByFile" }
+    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "Test used configureByText with a path 'pkg/__init__.py' instead of a plain filename.", "PROJECT NOTE": "In IntelliJ tests, use addFileToProject for paths and then configureByFile to open it; configureByText accepts only a filename without directories.", "NEW INSTRUCTION": "WHEN creating files with directories in tests THEN use addFileToProject and open via configureByFile" }

-[2025-12-22 14:07] - Updated by Junie - Error analysis
+[2025-12-22 14:05] - Updated by Junie - Error analysis
 {
     "TYPE": "invalid args",
     "TOOL": "run_test",
-    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "configureByText was given a path ('pkg/__init__.py') instead of a plain filename.", "PROJECT NOTE": "With CodeInsightTestFixture, use addFileToProject for files in subdirectories and open them via configureByFile; configureByText expects just a filename.", "NEW INSTRUCTION": "WHEN test file name contains path separators THEN use addFileToProject and configureByFile" }
+    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "Used myFixture.configureByText with a path containing directories, which it doesn't accept.", "PROJECT NOTE": "In IntelliJ test fixtures, use addFileToProject for paths (e.g., pkg/__init__.py) and then configureByFile to open it; configureByText expects just a filename.", "NEW INSTRUCTION": "WHEN creating files under subdirectories in tests THEN use addFileToProject and configureByFile" }

+[2025-12-22 14:10] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Intention offered where it must be unavailable", "ROOT CAUSE": "Wrap strategies do not filter out typing.Protocol classes, so intention remains offered.", "PROJECT NOTE": "Add a Protocol check in wrap strategies (e.g., GenericCtorStrategy and UnionStrategy) or shared heuristics: detect if PyClassType's PyClass inherits from typing.Protocol and skip producing ExpectedCtor/choices for such types.", "NEW INSTRUCTION": "WHEN expected constructor resolves to Protocol or its subclass THEN skip creating wrap suggestion" }